evmos/ethermint/docs/basics/gas.md

 In Cosmos, a minimum gas price is not enforced by the `AnteHandler` as the `min-gas-prices` is checked against the local node/validator.
-In other words, the minimum fees accepted are determined by the validators of the network, and each validator can specify a different value for their fees.
+In other words, the minimum fees accepted are determined by the validators of the network, and each validator can specify a different minimum value for their fees.
 This potentially allows end users to submit 0 fee transactions if there is at least one single validator that is willing to include transactions with `0` gas price in their blocks proposed.

 For this same reason, in Ethermint it is possible to send transactions with `0` fees for transaction types other than the ones defined by the `evm` module.
-EVM module transactions cannot have `0` fees as gas is required inherently by Ethereum.
-This check is done by the evm transactions `ValidateBasic` function as well as on the custom `AnteHandler` defined by Ethermint.
+EVM module transactions cannot have `0` fees as gas is required inherently by the EVM.
+This check is done by the EVM transactions stateless validation (i.e `ValidateBasic`) function as well as on the custom `AnteHandler` defined by Ethermint.

 ## Next {hide}